GeoFA13/Subtitles_-.srt-_file-_timing-_fix/README.md

 - Add millisecond adjust.
 - Improve code.
 (Eventhough it takes no more than a couple seconds, it is obviously not the best way to get the job done.
 Will work on that too.)
 - Upload executable file, so that non-LabVIEW users can use this tiny tool. :)
+* This first version only takes into account changing inital and final dialogs timepoints as reference.
+I still have not figured out how to deal with overall dialog duration or adding additional mid-points as reference.